 The tablet world is no longer as versatile as it once was.
-And yet there is still choice and more than just an operating system.
-We show you the best tablets - with Android, Windows and Apple.
+And yet there is still a choice and it's about more than just an operating system.
+We show you the best tablets that run Google's Android, Microsoft's Windows, and Apple's iPadOS.

-Apple has changed the tablet market with its iPads with iOS.
+Apple changed the tablet market with its iPads back in the day.
 Even many Android users now use iPads when it comes to tablets.
-With iPadOS, the operating system should be even better adapted to the tablets.
-These are our three favorites:
+With iPadOS, the operating system has gotten even better adapted to the tablets.
+These are our three favorites from Apple right now:

 The iPad Pro is Apple's largest tablet.
-You can choose between an 11" and a 12.9" display.
-The latter combined with a keyboard really makes the iPad a laptop.
+You can choose between an 11-inch and a 12.9-inch display.
+The latter combined with a keyboard really makes the iPad feel like a laptop.
 You can also use the Apple Pencil to write and draw on the tablet - although this is no longer a unique feature of the Pro model.
 The iPad Pro powered by the A12X Bionic can be unlocked via Face ID.

 iPad Air (2019)